LinkedInLearning/essential-jenkins-2468076/Ch03/03_01-pipeline-as-code-with-jenkinsfile/README.md

 The file is text and can be stored and tracked in a version control system with other project files.

-`Jenkinsfile` can also be used to define project configuration inluding tools, options, and triggers.
+`Jenkinsfile` can also be used to define project configuration including tools, options, and triggers.

 Storing the Jenkinsfile in repo also allows development teams to use a GitOps approach to development.